-References may also be made to various statutes and treaties, such as the Copyright Act, the Patent Act, and the Trade-marks Act, as well various other statutes, legal decisions, and articles, most of which should be available free online.
+References will be made to various resources, statutes and treaties, such as the Copyright Act, the Patent Act, and the Trademarks Act, as well various other articles, most of which should be available free online.
 Specific materials and/or links to specific materials will be provided where applicable.